placeStellenbosch, South Africa

 All its permanent employees are co-owners of the modern wine company.
 Which goes to show that black economic empowerment is high on the agenda for Koopmanskloof.
 Each year the company distributes dividends as supplementary income for its employees.

-Since we started bottling our own wine, we have put part of our profits toward a fund for workers and owners.
+A share of our profits goes to a fund for workers and co-owners.
 We use this to improve their living situations and pay for their children’s education.

 Rydal Jeftha, manager at Koopmanskloof